gabrielpalassi/FinancialMarketPython/docs/README.md

   - Usage: `python value-at-risk.py`

 ### Brazilian Central Bank Historical Data
   - Description: This program provides historical data from the Brazilian Central Bank.
-It allows users to access and analyze various economic and financial indicators(interest rates, inflation rates and exchange rates).
+It allows users to access and analyze various economic and financial indicators (interest rates, inflation rates and exchange rates).
   - Usage: `python bcb-historical-data.py`

+### Brazilian Central Bank Market Expectations Data
+  - Description: This program provides market expectations data gathered by the Brazilian Central Bank.
+It allows users to access and analyze various economic and financial indicators (interest rates, inflation rates and exchange rates).
+  - Usage: `python bcb-market-expectations.py`

 ### Last Month Performance Method Backtest
   - Description: The Last Month Performance Method Backtest program is designed to evaluate the performance of an investment strategy based on the returns of assets in the last month.
 This model invests in IBOV if it outperformed CDI last month, and vice-versa.